loratech/sharing/README.md

 After that, you can write your post freely.

-You can put your images in your post by using `./image.png` if your images are in `blog` directory.
+You can put your images in your post by using `./image.png` if your images are in `your_post_name` directory.

 Happy Sharing!